fsprojects/Paket/docs/content/faq.md

 Instead we encourage the .NET community to use a declarative install process and we will help to fix this in the affected packages.

-## When I resolve the dependencies from NuGet.org it is really slow.
-Why is that?

-Paket uses the NuGet OData API to discover package dependencies.
-Unfortunately this API is very slow.

-Some good news is that [the NuGet team is currently developing a faster API](http://blog.nuget.org/20140711/nuget-architecture.html).
-Paket may be able to take advantage of that in the future.

-Once the [`paket.lock` file](lock-file.html) is written, Paket no longer needs to use the OData API any futher; as a result, [`paket install`](paket-install.html) is very fast.

 ## I'm already using NuGet.
 How can I convert to Paket?

 The process is very easy and you can read more about it in the [convert from NuGet](convert-from-nuget.html) section.